simirian/nvim-contour/README.md

 # Nvim Contour

-NeoVim statusline, tabline, and winbar plugin<br>
+NeoVim plugin for easy statusline, tabline, and winbar plugin<br>
 by simirian

 ## Features

 Contour aims to be a thin lua wrapper of the vim statusline API, with additional high-level components for easy setup.
 Contour lets you declare a statusline, tabline, or winbar as a list-like lua table, and will automatically generate and set everything needed.
 Note that when this document refers to **lines** it is referring to the statusline, winbar, and tabline.
 Special terms will be in **bold**.

 - [x] setup functions for all **lines**
 - [x] refresh functions for all **lines**
 - [x] automagically make lua functions work in any **line**
 - [x] group **items** with nested tables
 - [x] **components** (classes? constructors? idk what to call these)
     - the custom **component** API is questionable, you have to `setmetatable()` your own tables, but it's not awful?
+- [ ] mouse callback functions
 - [ ] full support for `'statusline'` escapes
+    - maybe this is out of scope? we do strings already so we could just say "read the docs" ...
 - [ ] many built-in **components**
-    - [x] tabs
+    - [x] tabs (tab numbers)
+    - [x] buffers (buffers list)
-    - [x] buffers
+    - [x] tab buffers (tab numbers with a list of their buffers)
-    - [ ] mode
+    - [ ] vim mode
-    - [ ] git
+    - [ ] git branch / status
     - [ ] diagnostics

 ## Installation